-Computers are a valuable tool to help learning if used wisely.
+Computers, iPads and other electronic devices are a valuable tool to help learning if used wisely.
 Usage shall be governed by the Computer/Internet policy in Appendix C.

 SCHOOL DANCES

 For all school-sponsored dances, out of school dates must be at least high school freshmen and may not be older than 20 years old.
 Dates must be of the opposite sex.
 Students and guests are expected to dress and act (dance) within the boundaries of Christian modesty.
 It is the custom that parents serve as chaperones for the dances.